Home > Resources > Practical information > How to (re)organise your working environment using 5S

 Step 2: Store for easy, accessible use

 Objective: to organise and tidy up in a systematic and ergonomic way.
-This means defining specific locations for each item, depending on how often it is used and its importance.
+This means defining specific locations for each item, according to how often it is used and its importance.
 A good layout promotes efficiency and reduces the risk of errors and accidents.

 Step 3: Clean the workplace regularly